 Bottled gentian, Gentiana andrewsii

-The bright blue flowers stay closed and bloom late in the year, from August to October.
+The bright blue flowers bloom late in the year, from August to October, but always stay closed.

 Growing conditions:

 In the wild, bottled gentian grows in moist meadows and damp prairies, along rivers, ditches, and forest edges.
-It prefers humus-rich acidic soil but can tolerate a more alkaline limestone soil.
-It prefers part shade and moist, well-drained soil but can be immersed in water for a short period of time.
+It prefers humus-rich, acidic soil but can tolerate more alkaline, limestone soil.
+It prefers part shade and moist, well-drained soil, but bottled gentian can be immersed in water for a short period of time.
 So, it is suitable for planting near downspouts, in rain gardens, along the pond, and at the edges of woodland gardens.

 Garden symphony: